sitegear/Sitegear/README.md

 The Sitegear application is based on:

  * PHP 5.3
+ * Composer
  * Symfony Components
  * Doctrine
  * PSR-3 compatible logging interfaces
+ * Unit testing with PhpUnit

+The available modules provide integrations with a range of services, including:

+ * Google Analytics
+ * Google Maps
+ * SwiftMailer
+ * MailChimp

 The content management tools operate in the web browser, and are based on: